L-vy/MidProject-BNCC-LnT-Backend/README.md

-# Library Management System Backend
+# Library Management System Project

 This repository contains the backend system for a Library Management Application, built using PHP and MySQL.
 It handles database connections, user authentication, and full book management.